XavierAP/game-king/README.md

 I have vague ideas for a game design, but I doubt whether I won't drop this project before producing anything.
 At the moment it's mostly a fun exercise of learning SDL and practicing D.

+## Current features
+Move your "Hero.png" image with the numpad keys (or arrows or WASD).

 ## Requirements and dependencies
 - Image file "Hero.png"
 located in a subfolder "img" from where the game is run from.